Kuheshan

 Development of Nylon 66 Coated Motorcycle Jacket (Comprehensive Design Project)

 Developed a lightweight, durable, and cost-effective motorcycle jacket for improved rider safety, bridging the gap between heavy protective gear and lightweight jackets with limited protection.
-Built from Nylon 66 basket weave fabric coated with Styrene Butadiene Rubber (SBR) in a four-layer composite structure with two Nylon 66 layers and two SBR coating layers, improving abrasion resistance, tear strength, and durability.
-The technical design includes shoulder, elbow, and back reinforcement panels, a stand collar with snap closure, center front zipper, side welt zipper pockets, adjustable cuff and waist tabs, reinforced seams, bonded nylon thread, and protective topstitching.
-The result balances safety, comfort, affordability, and durability in a clean fitted rider silhouette suitable for commercial use, with performance validated through abrasion, impact, tear, bursting strength, and impact-cut resistance testing.
+Built from Nylon 66 basket weave fabric coated with Styrene Butadiene Rubber (SBR) in a four-layer composite structure that improves abrasion resistance, tear strength, and overall durability while keeping the garment commercially viable.
+Project Description: A technical design was developed using a four-layer composite structure with two Nylon 66 fabric layers and two SBR coating layers.
+The jacket includes shoulder, elbow, and back reinforcement panels for impact and abrasion protection.
+It also features a stand collar with snap closure, centre front zipper, side welt zipper pockets, and adjustable cuff and waist tabs.
+Reinforced seams, bonded nylon thread, and protective topstitching support strength and durability across high-stress areas of the garment.
+Solution: Nylon 66 basket weave fabric was paired with Styrene Butadiene Rubber (SBR) coating in a four-layer composite to balance protection with weight and cost.
+Targeted reinforcement panels, considered seam construction, and rider-focused fit were combined with a full tech pack covering measurements (XS–XL), BOM, construction details, and material/process flow, so the design is production-ready for commercial manufacture.
+Conclusion: The project delivers a practical protective jacket that balances safety, comfort, affordability, and durability.
+The Nylon 66 and SBR composite structure is intended to reduce abrasion damage, tearing, cutting, and minor impact-related injuries while maintaining a clean fitted rider silhouette suitable for commercial use.
+Performance was validated through abrasion, impact, tear, bursting strength, and impact-cut resistance testing.

 Technical DesignComposite MaterialsNylon 66SBR Coating+2